Sahil-Scripts/Phish-Free/README.md

-# 🛡️ PhishProto — Real-Time AI/ML-Based Phishing Detection
+# 🛡️ PhishFree — Real-Time AI/ML-Based Phishing Detection

 PhishProto is a **real-time phishing detection and prevention system** built for the **Smart India Hackathon (SIH)**.
 It integrates multi-modal AI analysis (Text, Vision, Graph) to protect users from phishing websites in real-time.